opendocsg/slw-judgments-backfill/2006_SGHC_61/report.md

 He adopted the same approach as that taken in _Sethuraman Arumugam v Star Furniture Industries Pte Ltd_ in looking at the amount in dispute in the appeal to determine if leave was necessary.

-16     The final case for consideration is _Hua Sheng Tao v Welltech Construction Pte Ltd_ [2003] 2 SLR 137, an industrial accident case.
+16     The final case for consideration is _Hua Sheng Tao v Welltech Construction Pte Ltd_ <span class="citation">[2003] 2 SLR 137</span>, an industrial accident case.
 In this case, the plaintiff had filed a claim for $188,872.89.
 A district judge heard the claim and entered judgment for $35,923.43 against the second defendant.
 Both the plaintiff and the second defendant appealed against the judgment.
 The question arose whether they needed leave to appeal under s 21(1).
 Choo Han Teck J ruled that the plaintiff did not require leave but the defendant needed leave.

 17     Choo J held at [3]: